 One-Stop Shop

 MHRP conducted a research study in Nigeria that showed drop-in community centers can be an effective model for prevention, care and treatment of HIV within key populations.
-The community health center, or One-Stop Shop (OSS), serves as a safe space for HIV and STI prevention, testing and treatment, but also offers other services including psychosocial counseling, cervical cancer screening and behavior change communication.
+The community health center, or One-Stop Shop (OSS), serves as a space for HIV and STI prevention, testing and treatment, but also offers other services including cervical cancer screening and behavior change communication.
 The center is primarily run by clinicians with support staff including members of the community.